Advertisement

 Share this article on:

-The legislation, due to take effect on 1 July 2026, means businesses will have to make super deposits more frequently and according to pay structures - whether this is monthly, fortnightly or weekly.
-Additionally, super will now be calculated as 12 per cent of qualified earnings - supplementing the previous ordinary time earnings.
+The legislation, due to take effect on 1 July 2026, means businesses will have to make super deposits more frequently and according to pay structures – whether monthly, fortnightly or weekly.
+Additionally, super will now be calculated as 12 per cent of qualified earnings, supplementing previous ordinary time earnings.

-According to RSM Australia Restructure & Recovery partner Adrian Hunter, this could cause working capital issues for businesses.
+According to Adrian Hunter, restructuring and recovery partner at RSM Australia, this could cause working capital issues for businesses.

-“Business owners only have four months until these changes come into effect, so businesses already struggling with cash flow must act now to prevent becoming insolvent,” he commented.
+“Business owners only have four months until these changes come into effect, so businesses already struggling with cash flow must act now to prevent becoming insolvent,” he said.

 Hunted also referenced how March often sees an uptick in business insolvencies, noting: “We’ve just come out of the Christmas period where many businesses will have had to pay employee entitlements while revenue slowed down or stopped entirely.
 On top of this, fourth quarter BAS payments were due at the end of February putting additional strain on their working capital.”

-He continued: “For many small and medium sized businesses, this new Payday Super legislation will only further increase the pressure on their cash flow and extend it throughout the year.”
+“For many small and medium-sized businesses, this new Payday Super legislation will only further increase the pressure on their cash flow and extend it throughout the year.”

-RSM Australia partner and Australian global employer services leader Rick Kimberly highlighted “Businesses shouldn’t wait until 1 July to opt-in to Payday Super.”
+Rick Kimberley, partner and Australian global services leader at RSM, said that businesses shouldn’t wait until 1 July to opt in.

-Kimberly recommended employers review wage code systems and “the entire payroll process across the business including end-to-end onboarding, the superannuation payment process, treasury risks, cashflow considerations, bounce backs and super capping to ensure all bases are covered under the new legislation.”
+Kimberly recommended that employers review wage code systems and the entire payroll process across the business, including end-to-end onboarding, the superannuation payment process, treasury risks, cashflow considerations, bounce backs, and super capping to ensure all bases were covered.

-Shifting payroll frequency to better manage payroll cycles and cash flow, and seeking financial advice were also referenced, with Hunter adding the importance of considering options now rather than later.
+Shifting payroll frequency to better manage payroll cycles and cash flow, and seeking financial advice were also advised.

-Hunter concluded: “This can be a way of preserving the business and its ownership while working productively through ash flow issues which may have already existed but could be worsened with the start of Payday Super.”
+“This can be a way of preserving the business and its ownership while working productively through ash flow issues, which may have already existed but could be worsened with the start of Payday Super.”

 Tags: